ABOUT

 Recent Ofsted publications have highlighted the importance of vocabulary acquisition for progression in all aspects of English, and specifically mentioned the benefit of learning Latin and Greek roots and etymology.
 Vocabulous is a ready-to-use programme which is not only fun for students, but gives teachers the resources they need to be confident teaching etymology and morphology.

-MEET THE FOUNDER - LUCY HUELIN
+FOUNDER AND CEO - LUCY HUELIN

 Vocabulous is founded by Lucy Huelin, a Latin and Classics teacher turned EdTech entrepreneur based in York.
 Lucy won the Let Teachers SHINE competition in 2021 with her website, Vocabulous, and has since been working hard to bring some of the key benefits from learning ancient languages to students across the country as part of their English learning.